huangyibo/huangyibo.github.io/_pages/about.md

 Prior to joining FDU, I received B.S. in Software Engineering from Central South University in Jun.
 2016.

 My research interests mainly lie in the fields of Distributed System, Networked System and Data Center Network.
-In particular, I focus on the system design, development and optimization about RDMA-enhanced datacenter systems, as well as network protocol stack and RPC framework.
+In particular, I focus on the system design, development and optimization about RDMA-enhanced datacenter systems, eBPF systems, OS security, network protocol stack and RPC.

 - Office: 3011 Duncan Hall
 - Email: yhuang (at) rice (dot) edu